zerocore-ai/zerodb/zerodb-design.md

 - What if another write with the same write count for target data is issued to the same replica set?:
   - The replica set will reject the write.

+---

+## Last Write Wins (LWW)

+- Latest data is determined by a logical clock
+- Time is attached to a data down to its scalar value.
+(This should truly prevent lost writes for LWW methods)

+---

 ## Self-repair

 ### Partial Repair on Read